Splitting fields and general differential Galois theory: Ideals of tensor products

-\begin{statement} Let $\frak p$ be an ideal as in theorem~\ref{univers} then for any differentially closed field $L$ containing $K$ there is a differential homomorphism over $K$ from the residue field of $\frak p$ to $L$. \end{statement} \begin{proof}
+\begin{proposition} Let $\frak p$ be the same ideal as in theorem~\ref{univers}.
+Then for any differentially closed field $L$ containing $K$ there exists an embedding of the residue field of the ideal $\frak p$ into $L$ over $K$. \end{proposition} \begin{proof}

-Let us make one simple remark.
-For any subfield $F$ of differentially closed field $L$ and any simple differentially finitely generated over $F$ algebra $B$ there is en embedding of $B$ to $L$ over $F$.
+First we make one simple remark.
+For any differential subfield $F$ of the differentially closed field $L$ and for any simple differentially finitely generated algebra $B$ over the field $F$ there exists an embedding of $B$ into $L$ over $F$.

-Let $K_\alpha$ be the residue field of the ideal $\frak p_\alpha$.
-It is cleat that the residue field of $\frak p$ is a union of the residue fields of $\frak p_\alpha$.
-Using transfinite induction we shall construct the desired embedding.
-From our remark it follows that there is an embedding of $R_0$ to $L$ over $K$ and thus an embedding of $K_0$ to $L$.
-Let $K_\alpha$ is mapped to $L$, then by the definition of $\frak p$ the algebra
+We define the field $K_\alpha$ as the residue field of the ideal $\frak p_\alpha$.
+We see that the residue field of $\frak p$ is the union of the fields $K_\alpha$.
+We construct an embedding by transfinite induction.
+By our remark there exists an embedding of $R_0$ into $L$, and, consequently, also an embedding of $K_0$ into $L$.
+Suppose that $K_\alpha$ is already embedded; then